These pages are available as a free download: Soil Management in the Mid Klamath Region

 - Stimulate biological activity through cover cropping, composting and mulching.
 Not all organic matter is created equal.
 The best methods for increasing organic matter and stimulating biological activity are cover cropping, composting and mulching.
 It's important to understand the carbon to nitrogen (C:N) ratio of organic matter.
 Adding organic matter with a high C:N ratio such as sawdust will consume nutrients such as Nitrogen, making it unavailable for plants.

 - Maintain soil pH between 6.5-6.8 - Soil pH effects the availability of nutrients (see graph).
 When a soil becomes too acidic (low pH), Phosphorous, Sulfur, Potassium and Magnesium become unavailable, while some micronutrients become unavailable in an alkaline soil (high pH).
 The effects of pH below or above this range can be moderated by high organic matter.
 The best way to determine pH is through laboratory analysis (see below).

 - Have your soil tested by a lab.
 A complete nutrient analysis of your soil costs between $30 - $40 and is an excellent investment if you plan to farm or garden for more than one season.
 A good soil analysis will include soil pH, soil texture, complete nutrient analysis, cation exchange capacity, and organic matter content.
 A&L Labs is a reputable laboratory that offers a comprehensive soil fertility analysis for a reasonable price.
-This booklet, (to be hot-linked)offered by Peaceful Valley Farm Supply, is an excellent guide to interpreting your soil fertility analysis results from this lab.
+This booklet, offered by Peaceful Valley Farm Supply, is an excellent guide to interpreting your soil fertility analysis results from this lab.